g-du-1/exercise-tracker/README.md

 The goal was to have a web app that can be operated with as little interaction as possible to provide the best UX and to make it easier to track an exercise.

-Currently the app is for my own personal use and it has my exercise progression hardcoded both in the client - `constants.ts` and server - `DataLoader.java`.
-In the future this will be replaced by a login system where users can select their own exercises so that other people can start using it.

 ## Live URL

 The front end is hosted on Vercel.
 Please bear in mind the design is mobile only at the moment.